toji/burrow/README.md

 ## Features

  - Deferred rendering with WebGPU!
+    - Bloom: Not great, but there!
     - Antialising support: No
-    - Transparency support: Also no
+    - Transparency support: ~~Also no~~ Now yes!
     - Anything approaching a useful abstraction layer: Nope!
  - glTF loading
     - Animations: No